Qazeer/InfoSec-Notes/General/Port_scan.md

 ### PsExec & CrackMapExec

-A `PsExec` tool or `CrackMapExec` can be used to retrieve the locally exposed services through on a target through `netstat` if local Administrator Windows credentials could be obtained.
+A `PsExec` tool or `CrackMapExec` can be used to retrieve the locally exposed services on a target through `netstat` if local Administrator Windows credentials could be obtained.

 For more information about the tools usage refer to the `[Active Directory] Credentials theft shuffle` note.

 ```
 # -b requires local administrator privileges